Call for Proposals at PUSH UX 2026

 Verify your email, then tell us about yourself.

 Only needed once.
-You'll receive a personal link to submit one or more proposals that get linked to your profile.
+You'll receive a personal link so that all your submissions get linked to your profile.

-Choose between a talk or an interactive breakout session.
+Select a keynote talk, a lightning talk, or an interactive breakout session.

 You can submit multiple proposals, including versions of your topic for different formats.